dutertetimes/dutertetimes.github.io/_posts/topics/2016-09-15-EJK Hearings Could Be LP's 'Plan B'.md

 excerpt: The resumed probe of the senate on the drug-related killings headed by Senator Leila De Lima, Cayetano warned, could be a ploy initiated by the Liberal Party to damage the reputation of President Rodrigo Duterte, remove him from power, and install their own president.
 layout: post
 categories: [topic, senate_ejk_hearing, law_and_order, senate]
-tags: [senate probe on extrajudicial killings, senate probe, extrajudicial killing, ejk]
+tags: [Alan Peter Cayetano, extrajudicial killing, EJK, Justice and Human Rights Committee, Senate]
 published: true
 redirect_from: /news/20160915T192238
 permalink: /news/4oZQjwVgXaY1DBr